fbpx

 Another cardiac complication in SCI patients is autonomic dysreflexia, a potentially life-threatening condition that affects individuals with spinal cord injuries at or above the T6 level.
 Autonomic dysreflexia is characterized by a sudden, extreme increase in blood pressure in response to a stimulus below the level of injury, such as a full bladder or bowel, pressure sores, or even tight clothing.
 This condition can lead to severe headaches, sweating, and flushing above the injury level, and if not promptly treated, may result in stroke, seizure, or even death.

 Furthermore, SCI victims may be at a higher risk of developing cardiovascular disease due to factors such as reduced physical activity, altered metabolism, and the presence of other comorbidities.
-The lack of mobility can lead to decreased aerobic capacity, muscle atrophy, and poor circulation, which contribute to an increased risk of heart disease.
+The lack of mobility can lead to decreased aerobic capacity, muscle atrophy, and poor circulation, contributing to an increased risk of heart disease.

 Pressure Ulcers